-Each set of school reports is aggregated to produce reports for the General Fund and Special Revenue Funds.
-The aggregate reports include the following items, which should be reconciled to the annual financial report expenditure totals from the General and Special Revenue Funds:
+Each set of school reports is aggregated to produce reports for the general fund and special revenue funds.
+The aggregate reports include the following items, which should be reconciled to the annual financial report expenditure totals from the general fund and special revenue funds:

-Recreation & Enrichment Programs Other Specified Programs Nonprogram Capital Expenditures Community Services (Function 9100) Debt Service (Function 9200)
+Other Instruction (including Fund 490)Prekindergarten Nonprogram Capital Expenditures Community Services (Function 9100) Debt Service (Function 9200)

-Food and student transportation service costs are reported on a school-by-school basis, but not attributed as costs of programs.
+Food and student transportation service costs are reported on a school-by-school basis, but are not attributed as costs of programs.
 On the other hand, charter school distributions are not attributed to traditional schools and should be reported as reconciling items on the program cost report.